Skip to content

 """

-if self.active_scene is scene:
+if self.active_scene and self.active_scene is found_scene:

 self.active_scene = None